TeniOT/Exploring-correlation-in-Python-with-OCD-Dataset/README.md

     - Analyse the number of different treatment approaches (medication or none.
     - Compare remission rates and relapse rates across treatments.

-6. Using Pearson correlation heatmap matrix, there was no correlation found between any of the data parameters, therefore there was no significant factors influencing the dataset.
+6. Using the Pearson correlation heatmap matrix, there were no correlation found between any of the data parameters, therefore there was no significant factors influencing the dataset.

    ![corr resize](https://github.com/TeniOT/Exploring-correlation-in-Python-with-OCD-Dataset/assets/164643376/66ee4722-9220-4750-9cee-c729051b89f0)